kehummel/datafun-05-sql/README.md

 ## Loading Databases
 Created a Data sub folder to hold databases for the assignment.
 Copy and pasted from the author.csv text and the books.csv text from the CC5.2 assignment into csv file.

+## Creating Tables
+Create SQL queries to create "authors" and "books" tables, and then insert records into them.

+## Features
+Create SQL queries to update book IDs to match the other book IDs.
+And delete separate author IDs

+## Queries
+created multiple queries to showcase ability to join tables, sort, group, filter, and aggregate tables.